Olaminiyi/Kubernetes-Cluster-Setup-with-Kops/README.md

 Purchase a domain name from a domain name provider. eg godaddy.com and namesilo.com etc.

-Create an ubuntu EC2 instance for Kops
+Create an ubuntu EC2 instance for Kops.

 ![alt text](images/1.1.png)